T

 Insider tips

-• Embrace the street food culture, but choose busy stalls for freshness.
+• Embrace street food, but choose busy stalls with high turnover for freshness.

 • Stay hydrated, especially during warmer months.